18kimn/blog/src/routes/[postType]/writing/modules-pattern-r/index.md

 tidyverse conventions, you can name the first argument `.data`.

-You can also think about the generalizability or the specificity of your code.
+At this stage, you can also think about the generalizability or the specificity of your code.
 If you are writing logic that may be repeated several times elsewhere, you might want to add additional parameters to your functions so that they can be used in different and flexible ways.
 If you don't want to, this step can take less than a minute.

 ### Step two: give each file their own scope